NYCgirlLearnsToCode/code-blog/_posts/2017-02-20-hello-world.markdown

 Join me on my programming journey!
 I can be reached via discordapp.com <br>
 My **User name: Lisa J <br>
 ID #0092**
-Alternatively my lifestyle blog/Instagram/Youtube can be found on this blog's [about me page](http://localhost:4000/nycgirllearnstocode/about/)
+Alternatively my lifestyle blog/Instagram/Youtube can be found on this blog's [About me page](http://localhost:4000/nycgirllearnstocode/about/)